Professor of English

 Dean of Arts and Letters

 On faculty since 2007

 Because everything is related to everything else, I'm interested in everything.
-I'm especially interested in the ways theology, philosophy, and literature intersect in the formation and transformation of cultures.
-I love the literature of the English Renaissance; favorite authors from the period include Edmund Spenser, Sir Philip Sidney, William Shakespeare, John Donne, George Herbert, and Henry Vaughan.
-I'm also strongly interested in Modern and Contemporary literature; favorites include Robert Frost, Wallace Stevens, Richard Wilbur, Seamus Heaney, and Geoffrey Hill among the poets and Walker Percy and Frederick Buechner among the novelists.
-I'm especially intrigued by the way authors use metaphor and fiction to convey truth, the epistemological status of language, paradox, ambiguity, and similar matters.
+I'm especially interested in the ways theology, philosophy, and literature form and transform cultures.
+I love the literature of the English Renaissance (favorite authors include Spenser, Sidney, Shakespeare, Donne, and Herbert).
+I'm also strongly interested in Modern and Contemporary literature (favorites include Robert Frost, Wallace Stevens, Marianne Moore, Richard Wilbur, and Seamus Heaney among the; I’m also interested in the work of Wendell Berry, Frederick Buechner, Neil Gaiman, and Marilynne Robinson).
+I'm especially intrigued by the ways authors use metaphor and fiction to convey truth and to describe or change the world.

-Favorite theologians include Karl Barth, Herman Bavinck, Emil Brunner, Martin Bucer, John Calvin, Jonathan Edwards, John Frame, Colin Gunton, Lesslie Newbigin, William Perkins, Peter Martyr Vermigli, and Thomas F. Torrance.
-Favorite philosophers include Hans-Georg Gadamer, Alvin Plantinga, Paul Ricoeur, and Nicholas Wolterstorff (though I don't claim understanding!).
+Favorite theologians include Karl Barth, Herman Bavinck, G. C. Berkouwer, Martin Bucer, John Calvin, John Frame, Colin Gunton, Lesslie Newbigin, William Perkins, and Thomas F. Torrance.
+Favorite philosophers include Hans-Georg Gadamer, Paul Helm, Alvin Plantinga, Paul Ricoeur, and Nicholas Wolterstorff; I’m still trying to figure out what I think about Martin Heidegger.
 I look to these writers for help in my effort to understand the world as well as how the invented worlds of literature relate to the actual world.

 - Conference on Christianity and Literature